alemalvarez/auto-scheduler/README.md

 - Applies any necessary post-processing or formatting to the LLM responses.

 ## 3. User Interface Application 💻
 The User Interface Application provides a graphical interface for users to interact with the LLM-based Autoscheduler.
 It acts as a bridge between the user and the underlying scraper and LLM API Connection components.
+It's build using the fantastic library [streamlit.io](https://streamlit.io), which provides a clean-looking UI on top of Python apps.

 The User Interface Application offers the following features:
 1. A user-friendly interface for inputting preferences and constraints for scheduling (e.g., desired courses, time preferences, workload limitations).
-2. Integration with the scraper module to retrieve the latest class schedule data from the CSUS webpage.
+2. Integration with the scraper module to retrieve the latest class schedule data from the scraped JSON files.
 3. Integration with the LLM API Connection module to send prompts and receive generated schedules from the LLM.
 4. Display of the generated schedules in a clear and organized manner.
-5. Ability to save or export the generated schedules for future reference.

 ## Getting Started! 🎉
 To see the LLM-based Autoscheduler project in action, follow these steps: